-This guide includes a full, spoiler free walkthrough, maps to help you 100% the game and assorted tips to help you through the game including item descriptions and special “cheat” passcodes.
+This guide includes a full, spoiler free walkthrough for Axiom Verge, maps to help you 100% the game and assorted tips to help you through the game including item descriptions and special “cheat” passcodes.

 Last updated on November 23rd, 2016 at 09:34 am

 Platforms: PS4 (March 31st), PC and Vita versions coming in the months after.

 A review copy of this game was provided free of charge by the developer and played on PS4.
 This review will be spoiler free, showing only images of things already “spoiled” by official sources.
 I strongly recommend avoiding spoilers.
 For players who have already played, I will be putting out a spoilerific guide on launch day.